Murder of Barry Winchell

-On July 6, 1999, Barry Winchell, a 21-year old infantry soldier in the United States Army, was murdered while he slept, outside of his barracks by fellow soldier Calvin Glover for dating a transgender woman, Calpernia Addams, after a physical altercation between the two.
-The murder became a point of reference in the ongoing debate about the policy known as "Don't ask, don't tell", which did not allow U.S. military gays, bisexuals, and lesbians to be open about their sexual orientation.
+On July 6, 1999, Barry Winchell, a 21-year-old infantry soldier in the United States Army, was murdered while he slept outside of his barracks by fellow soldier Calvin Glover for dating a transgender woman, Calpernia Addams, after a physical altercation between the two.
+The murder became a point of reference in the ongoing debate about the policy known as "don't ask, don't tell", which did not allow members of the U.S. military who were homosexual, bisexual, or transgender to be open about their sexual orientation.

 Biography of Winchell

 A native of Missouri, Winchell enlisted in the Army in 1997 and was transferred in 1998 to Fort Campbell, Kentucky.
 As a Private First Class, he was assigned to the 2nd Battalion 502nd Infantry of the 101st Airborne Division.
 While stationed there, he received a Dear John letter from his high school sweetheart.

 Winchell later accompanied his roommate, Spc.
 Justin Robert Fisher, 25, and other soldiers for an excursion to Nashville's downtown bars.
 In 1999, Fisher and others took Winchell to a Nashville club, The Connection, which featured transgender performers, where Winchell met a trans woman showgirl named Calpernia Addams.
 The two began to date.
 Fisher began to spread rumors of the relationship at Ft.
 Campbell.
-Winchell then became a target of harassment which his superiors did almost nothing to stop.
+Winchell then became a target of harassment, which his superiors did almost nothing to stop.